 That meeting was now a few days in the past, with both ships travelling along at warp seven under cloak.
 It was risky with the age of Thorn’s cloak combined with Romulan familiarity with such devices, but Sidda’s thinking was that two vessels running this fast under cloak in tight formation would convince any ship that did see them to either pointedly not see them or at least ask for clarification at which point they’d be away.
 Was it smart?
 Only circumstances would tell.

 “Trid, go ahead and drop us to warp five,” was Sidda’s only concession to the looming Velorum Nebula.
 Speed, cloaks and nebulas would not mix well as she’d been informed by her engineers and on this, she was inclined to agree with them.

 “Warp five aye.”

-“Uh, Cap,” a young romulan man spoke up from the klingon’s concession to Operations and Communications, “you might want to hear this.”
-He didn’t wait for a ‘go ahead’ or a response before pushing a button and filling the bridge with static.
+“Uh, Cap,” a young Romulan man spoke up from the Klingon’s concession to Operations and Communications, “you might want to hear this.”
+He didn’t wait for a ‘go ahead’ or any other response before pushing a button and filling the bridge with static.

 “Trid, all stop,” Sidda snapped, then turned back and sat herself down.
 “Teloc, get me Gaeda.”
 Only a few moments passed.
 “Gaeda, looks like some Starfleet nut has broken down in the nebula.
 Bad too.
 Go on ahead, we’ll see what the do-gooders were up to sneaking around a Romulan nebula.”